Scandal-UK/QuickCompare/ReadMe.md

 The Difference objects also act as a report generator, with overridden `ToString()` methods a generated report will list all database differences.

-Input parameters are accepted via an `IOptions` implementation, `QuickCompareOptions`.
+Input parameters are accepted via the `IOptions` implementation; `QuickCompareOptions`.
+This aids automation because it allows the application to be easily run by anything that can provide application settings (such as Azure Pipelines).

 ### Why write this??